hellenxu/iOS/README.md

 [20190516] group notifications; hidden and summary text of notifications.

-[20190515] show custom notification; add notification category with actions.
+[20190515] embed image in notification; add notification category with actions.

 [20190514] deliver notification quietly.